10 Best Spots on Earth to Watch the Auroras

 Tom Walker/The Image Bank/Getty Images

-Alaska in general, from its Arctic vantage point, offers exceptional views of the aurora borealis.
-It's well within the Northern Lights zone, and its winters offer nearly constant darkness morning to night.
+Alaska in general, from its Arctic vantage point, is an exceptional spot for a Northern Lights viewing.
+It's well within the Northern Lights zone, and its winters offer nearly constant darkness from morning to night.
 Fall, too, offers excellent views [source: Mother Nature Network].
 If you're lucky, you can see the lights even outside the prime viewing seasons.

 Advertisement